KhwaishK/Nextbill-AI-Decision-System/DESIGN.md

 # Design Notes

-## Approach

-I treated this as a 3-stage pipeline: **extract → classify → decide**.

-1. **Extract** structured entities (amounts, invoice/order/transaction
-   numbers, time references, a couple of boolean flags) from the raw text using regex/keyword matching.
-2. **Classify** the message into one of five issue categories (or `UNCERTAIN`) using keyword scoring, boosted by a few structural signals from the extracted entities (e.g. two distinct amounts nudges the score toward "partial payment mismatch").
-3. **Decide**, using a table of per-category business rules, whether the case is automatable, whether it always needs a human regardless, what information is missing, and what to do next — with a couple of cross-cutting safety overrides (large amount, low classifier confidence) applied on top of the per-category rules.

-I kept every stage in independent, testable Python modules with a shared Pydantic schema between them (`app/models.py`), so any stage — most likely the classifier — can be replaced with an LLM-backed version later without changing anything else.

-## Important design decisions (and why)

-**1. Claims from the customer are evidence, not facts.**
-Nowhere does the system take an action (mark paid, reverse a charge, reissue an invoice) purely because the customer said so.
-"Automatable" is always defined relative to *verifying the claim against a backend record* (a payment gateway, a ledger), not acting on the text directly.
-This is the single most important safety property of the design — an LLM-only system that reads "I paid ₹4,500" and just... marks the order paid, is a fraud vector.

-**2. Automation-eligibility and human-review are separate, independent flags**, not two ends of the same switch.
-- `automatable` = "given the required verification data, could an automated backend check resolve this with no human?" — purely a data/complexity question.
-- `requires_human_review` = "should a human look at this anyway, because of risk?" — a business/compliance/fraud question layered on top.

-A case can be automatable but still routed to a human (duplicate charges, name mismatches, large amounts).
-This mirrors how I'd actually want a real support system to behave: "could" and "should" are different questions.

-**3. Two independent safety overrides, applied regardless of category:**
-- **High amount (≥ ₹20,000)** always forces human review.
-This is a blunt threshold, not learned, but it's explainable to a non-technical stakeholder in one sentence, and it bounds the system's downside: even if every other rule is wrong, a large-value mistake still gets caught.
-- **Low classification confidence (`UNCERTAIN`)** always forces human review.
-An automated system should never act confidently on a case it wasn't confident how to classify in the first place.

-**4. Rule-based classification over an LLM, for this task.**
-With only five known categories and small, controllable keyword lists, rules get full coverage of the given examples with zero hallucination risk and complete auditability (every classification names the exact phrases that triggered it).
-The trade-off — brittleness to paraphrasing/colloquial language — is real and is called out explicitly below and in the additional test cases (see message 6, the Hinglish example, which the current keyword list correctly fails to confidently classify rather than guessing wrong).

-**5. Regex-based entity extraction, with a caught bug worth mentioning.**
-My first version of the invoice/order regex matched *any* word following "invoice"/"order" (so "invoice says" extracted "says" as if it were an invoice number).
-I caught this by actually running the pipeline on the sample messages and inspecting the output rather than just reading the code — a reminder that entity extraction regexes need adversarial testing, not just "does it match the happy path."
-The fix requires the captured token to contain a digit, since every real identifier NextBill would issue does.

-## Assumptions

-- Currency is always INR and amounts are written with a "₹" symbol in the primary path; amounts written as "Rs 9,000" or in words are a known gap (see below), not handled by the regex extractor, though the pipeline still behaves safely (missing entities → routed for more info / human review).
-- There is a backend (payment gateway API, ledger/reconciliation system) that the "automatable" actions describe calling — this system does not implement that backend, only decides *whether* such a call could resolve the case if it existed.
-- The ₹20,000 high-value threshold is illustrative; a real deployment would set this based on NextBill's actual fraud/chargeback risk tolerance and average order value, not a number I picked.
-- "Human review" means routing to a support/finance agent queue with the extracted entities and reasoning attached — not that the system stops responding to the customer.
-In practice you'd still want an automatic acknowledgment sent to the customer even for human-routed cases.

-## Cases the system cannot confidently handle

-- **Colloquial / code-switched language** (e.g. Hinglish, heavy slang,
-  typos).
-The keyword classifier will often fall back to `UNCERTAIN` here, which is the safe behavior but not a *good* one — see additional test case 6.
-- **Genuinely new issue types** not in the five categories (e.g. refund delays, subscription cancellation billing, currency conversion disputes — see additional test case 4).
-These correctly land in `UNCERTAIN`, but the system offers no automatic way to *notice* that a new category should be created; that's a manual step for whoever reviews the `UNCERTAIN` queue.
-- **Compound messages** describing two distinct issues at once (see additional test case 5: duplicate charge + wrong amount).
-The system picks a single primary category and routes to a human, which is safe, but it doesn't surface the second issue as a separate, trackable item.
-- **Amounts without the ₹ symbol** ("Rs 9,000", "9000 rupees") are invisible
-  to the current extractor (test case 7).
-The message still gets classified correctly from other keywords, but downstream automation that depends on amount matching (e.g. unmatched-payment reconciliation) would not have the number it needs.

-## What I'd improve with more time

-1. **LLM fallback for low-confidence cases**, constrained to the same `IssueCategory` enum via structured output/function calling, triggered only when the rule-based classifier's confidence is below threshold — keeping the fast/free/explainable path as the default and reserving the LLM for exactly the paraphrase-robustness gap it's good at.
-2. **A feedback loop**: log every `UNCERTAIN` case and every human-override, and periodically mine them for new keyword phrases or entirely new categories, so the rule base actually improves from real traffic instead of staying frozen at whatever I wrote today.
-3. **Better amount parsing**: handle "Rs", "INR", "rupees", and written-out numbers, and reconcile multiple representations of the same number in one message.
-4. **Multi-issue detection**: instead of forcing one category per message, score all categories above a threshold and return a ranked list, so compound complaints aren't silently reduced to a single label.
-5. **A thin FastAPI wrapper** exposing `POST /classify` for integration testing with an actual support-ticketing frontend, plus a small evaluation set with hand-labeled expected categories to track precision/ recall as the keyword lists evolve.
+## How I approached it

+I split the problem into three simple steps, one message at a time:

+1. **Pull out the facts** — amount, invoice number, order number, transaction ID, anything mentioned like "yesterday".
+2. **Figure out what kind of problem it is** — payment not showing up, partial payment confusion, double charge, wrong name on invoice, or "I don't know which invoice this is for."
+Done with keyword matching, not an LLM.
+3. **Decide what to do about it** — can this be handled automatically, does it need a human anyway, and what's missing before anything can happen.
+   This part is just a table of rules, one row per issue type.

+That's it.
+No ML model, no LLM call in the main flow.
+Each of those three steps is its own file so any one of them could be swapped out later (say, step 2 becomes an LLM call) without touching the other two.

+## The decisions that actually matter here

+**The customer saying "I paid" doesn't mean they paid, at least not as far as the system is concerned.**
+This is probably the most important thing in the whole design.
+The system never marks an order as paid, reverses a charge, or fixes an invoice just because the message says so.
+All it ever says is "this could be checked automatically if we had a transaction ID to look up."
+If there's no way to verify a claim, it doesn't get acted on, it gets asked for more proof, or sent to a person.
+This is basically the whole point of not just handing this straight to an LLM and letting it "decide" things — it has no way to actually verify anything, it can only read words.

+**"Can this be automated" and "should a human look at it anyway" are two different questions, not one.**
+I kept these as two separate flags instead of one.
+Why?
+Because sometimes a case has all the data needed to be handled by a script, but you still don't want to let it run without a person's eyes on it.
+Example: someone getting charged twice.
+Even if we have both transaction IDs and everything lines up perfectly, I still send that to a human because it ends in a refund, and refunds are exactly the kind of thing you don't want a rule-based system approving on its own.

+**Two blunt safety nets sit on top of everything else:**
+- Anything ₹20,000 or more automatically gets flagged for a human, no matter what category it is.
+It's not a smart rule, it's a deliberately dumb one, easy to explain to anyone, and it puts a ceiling on how bad an automated mistake could get.
+- If the system genuinely isn't sure what category a message belongs to, it doesn't guess, it just says "uncertain" and hands it to a person.
+I'd rather it admit it doesn't know than confidently pick the wrong bucket.

+**Why keywords instead of an LLM for classification.**
+There's only five categories here, and they're pretty distinct in the language people use to describe them.
+A short list of phrases per category gets every one of the five sample messages right, and this is the part I actually care about.
+I can point at exactly which words made it pick that category.
+No LLM API, no cost, no chance of it inventing something.
+The honest downside: it's bad at anything worded differently than expected slang, typos, mixed languages.
+I made sure to include a test case that shows this weakness rather than hide it (a Hinglish message that correctly comes back "uncertain" instead of getting misclassified with false confidence).

+**A bug I actually hit while testing, worth mentioning.**
+My first version of the "find the invoice number" regex grabbed whatever word came right after "invoice", so "invoice says ₹12,000" extracted "says" as if it were an invoice number.
+Found it by literally running the code on the sample messages and reading the output, not by staring at the regex.
+Fixed it by requiring the extracted text to contain a digit, since every real invoice number would have one anyway.

+## Assumptions I made

+- Money is always in rupees, written with a ₹ symbol.
+If it's written as "Rs 9,000" or spelled out in words, the extractor won't catch it, that's a known gap.
+- I'm assuming there's some actual backend somewhere (payment gateway, ledger, whatever) that the "automatable" checks would call into.
+I didn't build that backend.
+I only figured out whether calling it would make sense for a given case.
+- The ₹20,000 cutoff for "always needs a human" is a number I picked to make a point, not a real business threshold.
+A real one would come from NextBill's actual risk appetite.
+- "Needs a human" just means it goes into a queue for someone to look at, it doesn't mean the customer hears nothing back.
+In a real system you'd still want an automatic "we're looking into it" reply sent immediately.

+## Where this system isn't confident, and I'm not pretending otherwise

+- **Messages that aren't written in plain English.** Hinglish, typos, heavy slang, the keyword matching just won't catch it, and it'll (correctly, but not helpfully) say "uncertain."
+Test case 6 shows this on purpose.
+- **Problems that aren't one of the five categories at all**  like a refund that's taking too long.
+It'll land in "uncertain," which is safe, but the system has no way of noticing "hey, this keeps happening, maybe it should be its own category."
+That noticing has to happen by a person reviewing the uncertain pile.
+- **One message, two problems.** If someone mentions a double charge *and* says the amount was wrong, the system just picks one category and sends it to a human which is safe, but it doesn't flag that there were actually two separate issues bundled together.
+- **Amounts without the ₹ symbol.** "Rs 9,000" just won't get picked up as an amount at all right now.
+The message still classifies fine off other words in the text, but anything downstream that needed the actual number (like matching an unmatched payment to an invoice by amount) wouldn't have it.

+## What I'd do next if I had more time

+1. Add an LLM as a **fallback**, not the main classifier only kick in when the keyword approach isn't confident.
+I'd force its output to match the same fixed set of categories rather than letting it return free text, so it can't go off script.
+2. Actually log the "uncertain" cases and the ones a human overrides, and go back through them periodically to add new keywords or even whole new categories.
+Right now the rules are frozen at whatever I wrote today they should learn from real traffic over time.
+3. Handle more ways of writing amounts "Rs", "INR", spelled-out numbers and make sure duplicate mentions of the same amount don't get double-counted.
+4. Let one message get tagged with more than one issue instead of forcing everything into a single category.
+5. Wrap it in a small FastAPI endpoint so it could actually plug into a real support tool, and build a small labeled test set to track accuracy as I keep tweaking the keyword lists.